openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 the emulator (QEMU) starts or when the debugger is already broken inside the enclave.
-1. Choose the architecture you are interested in debugging by navigating to the Visual Studio **Debug** view and selecting either `(gdb) Launch QEMU (ARMv7-A)` or `(gdb) Launch QEMU (AARCH64/ARMv8-A)` from the debug configuration dropdown.
+1. Choose the architecture you are interested in debugging by navigating to the Visual Studio **Debug** view and selecting either `(gdb) Launch QEMU (ARMv7-A)` or `(gdb) Launch QEMU (AArch64/ARMv8-A)` from the debug configuration dropdown.
 1. You can simply hit `F5`.
-This will configure you cmake, run the build, start QEMU, and load the host and enclave symbols into an instance of the debugger.
+This will run cmake configuration, run the build, start QEMU, and load the host and enclave symbols into an instance of the debugger.
 1. Open the **Terminal** view
 1. Log into QEMU using `root` (no password is required)